French Subject Pronouns: Guide, Chart, Examples, Exercises

 How to use the subject pronouns in French

-- Subject pronouns usually go to the beginning of the sentence, before the verb.
+- They usually go at the beginning of the sentence, before the verb.

 She eats bread. – Elle mange du pain.
 You can’t say mange du pain, you need to use the pronoun, in this case, it’s elle. |